Bgajjala8/blog/content/blog/ChatGPT-message-client.md

 }
 ```

 Initially, there were several issues with my question.
 It was not specific enough, and ChatGPt needed more information in order to provide an accurate response.
 For example, I didn’t mention that I wanted logging or that the client should be connected to port 1234.
 Additionally, the server code had some errors, such as comparing `Socket` objects instead of their `RemoteSocketAddress` strings, and using the wrong `PrintWriter` to send messages.
-These issues were addressed in the revised code provided by ChatGPt.
+These issues were addressed in the revised code provided by ChatGPT.

 The final code implementation provided by ChatGPt was successful in addressing the issues with the initial code and providing a functional messaging system.